-For a motorcycle that costs a shade less than £3000, has a steel frame and unadjustable basic suspension, the Yamaha YZF-R125’s bloody good.
+For a motorcycle that has a steel frame and unadjustable basic suspension, the Yamaha YZF-R125’s bloody good.
 The forks and shock have controlled damping which allows you to chuck the bike around back roads, but they’re not jarring on rough city streets.

-The Yamaha YZF-R125 is built in Europe, and although it doesn’t have a top-level finish, it looks sturdy enough.
-Previous Yamaha/Minarelli engines have been strong, and there’s nothing to suggest this new water-cooled lump will be anything different.
+The Yamaha YZF-R125 is built in Europe, and although it doesn’t have a top-level finish, it's sturdy enough.
+Previous Yamaha/Minarelli engines have been strong, and this one is no different.

-The Yamaha YZF-R125’s is a great introduction to sports bikes without the drawbacks of two-stroke rivals – but so is the Honda CBR125R for £300 less – if you pay RRP, which many don’t.
+The Yamaha YZF-R125 is a great introduction to sports bikes without the drawbacks of two-stroke rivals – but so is the Honda CBR125R for £300 less – and that's much cheaper.
 The Yamaha is better suited to larger riders, is more composed when you thrash it and looks better, but otherwise they offer the same thing.
 It’s your decision whether it’s worth the extra.
 Find a Yamaha R125 for sale